Meaningful human control: actionable properties for AI system development: Meaningful human control: tracking and tracing

-In the quest to prevent responsibility gaps, the concept of meaningful human control relies on the assumption that responsibility should always be attributed to human agents (e.g., users, operators, designers), not to AI agents.
-For this, we follow Santoni and Van den Hoven's \cite{santonidesio_meaningful_2018} philosophical account towards two necessary conditions for having a human-AI system under meaningful human control (not precluding other necessary conditions): \begin{enumerate}[label=(\arabic*)] \item \textbf{Tracking} condition: in order to be under meaningful human control, a human-AI system should be responsive to the human moral reasons relevant in the circumstances.
-A human-AI system that fulfills this condition is said to track the relevant human moral reasons. \item \textbf{Tracing} condition: in order for a human-AI system to be under meaningful human control, its behavior, capabilities, and possible effects in the world should be traceable to a proper moral and technical understanding on the part of at least one relevant human agent who designs or interacts with the system. \end{enumerate}
+\begin{enumerate}[label=(\arabic*)] \item \textit{Tracking} condition: in order to be under meaningful human control, a human-AI system should be responsive to the human moral reasons relevant in the circumstances.
+A human-AI system that fulfills this condition is said to track the relevant human moral reasons. \item \textit{Tracing} condition: in order for a human-AI system to be under meaningful human control, its behavior, capabilities, and possible effects in the world should be traceable to a proper moral and technical understanding on the part of at least one relevant human agent who designs or interacts with the system. \end{enumerate}

-The tracking and tracing conditions provide a valuable philosophical framework for meaningful human control.
-Control is said to be meaningful when the system's performance co-varies with the reasons of the relevant person or persons, like a mercury column in a thermometer co-varies with the temperature in the room.
+In the tracking condition, control is said to be meaningful when the system's performance co-varies with the reasons of the relevant person or persons, like a mercury column in a thermometer co-varies with the temperature in the room.
 When air humidity varies, but the temperature remains constant, we expect no change in the mercury column, since it only tracks temperature.
 Similarly, when someone always accepts a new job only because the salary is higher, that person tracks financial gain, not necessarily the job’s intrinsic reward.

-Building on \cite{santonidesio_meaningful_2018}, researchers developed frameworks to discuss and quantify factors affecting meaningful human control, especially for automated vehicles~\cite{heikoop_human_2019,calvert_conceptual_2020,mecacci_meaningful_2020}.
-However, a range of key questions regarding the operationalization of tracking and tracing conditions to support the design and development of human-AI systems that can remain under meaningful human control remain unanswered.
-Whose and which moral reasons should account for the system's behavior?
-How are these reasons represented and operationalized?
-Who has influence and understanding and who is in control?
-Who is responsible for the system's (un)ethical behavior?
+For the tracing condition, it is required that this relevant person or persons are in a position to have a proper moral and technical understanding of the system.
+That would not be the case if the thermometer would randomly induce changes in the mercury column, or if the concept of the mercury expanding or contracting is entirely unknown to the person.
+Similarly, a supervisor of an automated vehicle that does not understand traffic rules, would not have such understanding.